MicrosoftDocs/cpp-docs/docs/data/odbc/redistributing-odbc-components-to-your-customers.md

  Consult the documentation for any ODBC drivers you plan to ship.
 You need to determine which DLLs and other files to ship.

- You should also read [Installing Database Support](../../data/installing-database-support-mfc-atl.md) for information about ODBC components and drivers and read [Redistributing Controls](../../data/ado-rdo/redistributing-controls.md), which explains how to redistribute ActiveX controls.
+ You should also read [Installing Database Support](../../data/installing-database-support-mfc-atl.md) for information about ODBC components and drivers and read [Redistributing ODBC Components to your Customers](../../data/odbc/redistributing-odbc-components-to-your-customers.md), which explains how to redistribute ODBC components.

  In addition, you need to include one other file in most cases.
 The Odbccr32.dll is the ODBC Cursor Library.
 This library gives Level 1 drivers the capability of forward and backward scrolling.
 It also provides the capability of supporting snapshots.
 For more information about the ODBC Cursor Library, see [ODBC: The ODBC Cursor Library](../../data/odbc/odbc-the-odbc-cursor-library.md).